Wysocki-Piotr/basic-fine-tuning-asr-on-polish-drug-names/README.md

 ## Overview
 The goal of this project is to develop a Minimum Viable Product (MVP) of an Automatic Speech Recognition (ASR) system capable of recognizing the most common Polish drug names during medical interviews.
-This project was carried out for the **Medwave** initiative, which aims to make doctor–patient interactions more patient-centered.
+This project was carried out for the [**Medwave**](https://www.linkedin.com/company/aimedwave/?originalSubdomain=pl) initiative, which aims to make doctor–patient interactions more patient-centered.

 ---

 ## Features
-- Recognizes more drug names than the base model.
+- Recognizes more drug names than the base model (improved average wer).
 - Provides scripts to calculate **word-level confidence scores**.
 - Supports adding **custom context prompts** to improve recognition accuracy.